xtineskim/gateway-api/geps/gep-3139/index.md

 //
 // +kubebuilder:validation:XValidation:message="backendRequest timeout cannot be longer than request timeout",rule="!(has(self.request) && has(self.backendRequest) && duration(self.request) != duration('0s') && duration(self.backendRequest) > duration(self.request))"
 type GRPCRouteTimeouts struct {
-    // Request specifies the maximum duration for a gateway to respond to an GRPC request.
+    // Request specifies the maximum duration for a gateway to respond to an gRPC request.
     // If the gateway has not been able to respond before this deadline is met, the gateway
     // MUST return a timeout error.
     //